nevinera/Epsilon-D20/classes.markdown

 * +4 Subterfuge skill
 * When attacking an enemy that is not aware of them (sneaking up is usually DEX+Sub check), can add `floor(Subt/2)` to the damage roll.
 * Reduced penalty for attacks attempted while moving.
+* No penalty for dual-wielding (missing with one weapon still penalizes second attack).
 * Learns a trick every level, instead of just odd ones.

 ###Ranger